 Contact: For more information, or to register, please contact Susan Weber, Dance for PD® Program Director at email@example.com or (925) 457-8170.

-SUSAN WEBER, Director, Dance for PD® Program and the first DfPD Certified teacher in California, danced professionally with the Lar Lubovitch Dance Company, assisted Mark Morris on several projects at San Francisco Ballet, and is a member of Berkeley Ballet Theater’s ballet faculty.
-Susan graduated with honors and earned her M.A. at UCLA.
+SUSAN WEBER, Director and Founding Teacher, was the first teaching artist in California to earn Dance for PD® certification.
+She danced professionally with the Lar Lubovitch Dance Company, assisted Mark Morris on several projects at San Francisco Ballet, and is a member of Berkeley Ballet Theater’s ballet faculty.
+Susan graduated with honors and earned an MA in Dance at UCLA.